josecarlosgt/Web-Design-and-Development/README.md

 > The figure element groups together related content, contributing to the meaning (semantics) of the HTML document when compared to the image tag.

 ## Task 14: Adding side content
-Use the [aside semantic element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/aside) to enclose the content related to the form:
+Use the [aside element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/aside) to enclose the content related to the form:

 ```html
 <hr>